 Christmas is the holiday that nearly everyone decorates for, even if it’s a tiny tree or scented candles that evokes that special holiday atmosphere.
 It’s the holiday that brings back cherished holiday memories we hope to duplicate.
-Everything turns into a theme during Christmas, from chic to rustic to childhood dreams.
+Christmas decorating ideas usually involve many, many themes – from chic to rustic to childhood dreams.
 There are trees, garlands, reindeer, Santas of all styles, stars, glitter, sparkle, shine, and large or small decorations to choose from during the Christmas season.

 The fact that there is so much to choose from makes this a great holiday to go all-out while styling your dining room.
 But we caution you: Edit your choices.
 If there’s no room for serving dishes on the table, you may have gone overboard!

 First, what is the table shape?
 If it’s round, you have to style for that size.
 You want a main area in the middle and some other items around the center.
 For a long table, it’s best to style the decorations down the center from end to end.

 Are you going to divide the room into different color schemes?
 That’s an option if the room is large enough and you have distinctive areas.
 For instance, if the tree is about 10 feet away in the corner, there’s a sideboard for desserts that’s about 5 feet away.
 If everything is close together, you are better off going with one color palette with different shade variations.

 If you are unsure about which shade of color is in the same palette, get a color wheel or color fan from a paint store.
 You are safe using the hues the wheel or fan shows together.

 Think height constraints.
 If people will be reaching over the center, and you don’t want them dodging decorations to chat.
 Nor do you want their clothes to burst into flames because 14 taper candles are part of your decorating scheme.
 Put smaller lighted candles at the ends of the table or use tea candles.
 That small table near the window in your dining room or a sideboard is a great place to put desserts and some fun decorations.